Death Has Become Her

 /

-When she's not screaming, Tairrie B is the voice and the words of The ℒVℛS.
-It's her ability to bravely go where many fear to tread lyrically that allows her to be so naked on these recordings while showing a side of her that has rarely been seen until now.
-Death becomes her as she strips down to the bare essentials vocally and assumes the identities of the women she has used as her inspiration by becoming them within her words and letting them become her yet never allowing the listener to forget that she is still who she is.
+When she's not screaming, Mrs M is the voice and the words of The LVRS.
+It's her ability to bravely go where many fear to tread lyrically that allows her to be so naked on these recordings while showing a side that has rarely been seen until now.
+Death becomes her as she assumes the identities of the women she has used as her muses by becoming them within her words and letting them become her in return.

-She is the narrator and the hater, lover and the fighter, victim and the survivor.
-She is also the killer, when and if she needs to be.
-There is nothing left to the imagination as she asks you to answer her questions.
+A lover, a fighter, a narrator and survivor.
+She is the killer as well as the victim.
+There is nothing left to the imagination..
 You are there with her and what you hear is what happened.
 Dripping with dramatic intent she uses her words to cultivate her own wicked garden of earthly nightmares intoxicating the ears with confessions of adult fantasies and childhood memories brought back to life by way of poetry.

-Mick Murphy is the man behind the woman.
-Resurrecting her voice by creating a musical yet cinematic atmosphere that is both beautiful as it is brutal, he surrounds her sermons in soundscapes using subtle effects under selected spoken pieces while leaving only the harsh reality of her voice in others.
+Mr M is the man behind the woman.
+Resurrecting her voice by creating a musical yet cinematic atmosphere that is both beautiful as it is brutal.
+His music surrounds her sermons in soundscapes using subtle effects under selected spoken pieces while leaving only the harsh reality of her words in others.

-The ℒVℛS recordings are pleasantly uncomfortable and deliciously macabre uneasy listening.
-Imagine if you will, getting a letter filled with someone’s most inner secrets, exposing themselves to you and only you.
-This is the feeling that these records convey.
-Find your safe place.
-The place where you feel the most at home and put on your headphones, turn down the lights and just listen...alone with a friend, or with your lover. ♥
+The LVRS recordings are pleasantly uncomfortable and deliciously macabre uneasy listening.
+Find your safe place where you feel the most at home,turn down the lights, put on your headphones and just listen.
+Alone, with a friend or with your LoVeR.

 ... more